Counseling Degrees & Licenses in Arizona

 Grand Canyon University – College of Humanities and Social Sciences

-Grand Canyon University offers online master of science (MS) degrees in clinical mental health counseling with options for specialization in childhood and adolescent disorders, Christian counseling, marriage and family therapy, and trauma recovery.
+Grand Canyon University offers online master of science (MS) degrees in clinical mental health counseling with options for emphases in childhood and adolescent disorders, Christian counseling, marriage and family therapy, and trauma recovery.

-GCU is a private Christian university and in 2018 was the Christian school with the largest student enrollment in the world.
-There is also a separate degree program for a master of science in addiction counseling and an MS in Christian counseling for addiction recovery.
+GCU is a private Christian university and, in 2018, was the Christian school with the largest student enrollment in the world.
+There are also separate degree programs for a master of science in addiction counseling, an MS in Christian counseling for addiction recovery, an MS in mental health and wellness, and a master of education in school counseling.
 The courses for the master’s in clinical mental health counseling meet the requirements of the Certified Clinical Mental Health Counselor (CCMHC) credential, the National Certified Counselor (NCC) credential, and the Arizona Board of Behavioral Health Examiners.

 - Location: Phoenix, Arizona

-- Accreditation: The addiction counseling program is accredited by the National Addiction Studies Accreditation Commission (NASAC)
+- Accreditation: Higher Learning Commission (HLC); addiction counseling program (National Addiction Studies Accreditation Commission (NASAC))

 Northern Arizona University – College of Education